These notes will help you get the most out of your experience with I’m in Space.

 I’m in Space is an outreach activity engaging school students with people working in STEM.
 We focus on engaging students from different backgrounds and schools, with a focus on underserved schools and disadvantaged students.

 This activity allows school students to see STEM as current, relevant and ever-changing.
-Students have fun, develop their thinking and discussion skills, but also get beyond stereotypes by connecting with STEM professionals.
+Students have fun, develop their thinking and discussion skills, but also get beyond stereotypes by connecting with people working in STEM.

-Meanwhile, you find out school students’ opinions on STEM, research and society.
+Meanwhile, you find out school students’ opinions on science, research and society.
 All you need to take part is a computer with an internet connection.

 The Chat-based platform of I’m in Space gives each student an equal voice and allows them to have an experience valuable to them.
 Ultimately, it’s about helping all students, whoever they are, feel that science can be something ‘for them’.